IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 |   TELL   |  v1.1   | https://github.com/IMMM-SFA/tell | TBD |

 ## Reproduce my experiment
-1. TBD
+Use the following notebooks to rerun the TELL model to produce the output data used in this analysis.

 | Script Name | Description |
 |-------------|-------------|

 ## Reproduce my figures
-1. Use the following notebooks to reproduce the figures used in this publication.
+Use the following notebooks to reproduce the figures used in this publication.

 | Order |                Script Name                 |                                Description                                 | Figure Numbers |
 |:-----:|:------------------------------------------:|:--------------------------------------------------------------------------:|:--------------:|